cngroves/senml-bto/draft-groves-core-senml-bto.md

 Introduction        {#introduction}
 ============

 SenML currently defines the base time “bt” and time “t” attributes to indicate the time that each value in a SenML record is recorded.
 This means that for each record (value “v”) that a “t” attribute is required.
-The example from section 5.1.2/{{I-D.ietf-core-senml}} is copied below to illustrate a SenML package with multiple records.
+The example from section 5.1.2/{{I-D.ietf-core-senml}} is copied below to illustrate a SenML pack with multiple records.

 ~~~~